 Countries with advanced and broadly used payment systems might already have a physical infrastructure in place to process digital payments.
 But in low-income countries with more rudimentary banking systems (whose infrastructure is concentrated in urban areas), developing an adequate physical network to deliver digital payments to all corners of the country is a significant challenge.
 Furthermore, digital payments face significant infrastructure challenges.
 The lack of electricity to power mobile phones and cell towers, limitations in mobile network coverage, and poor transport networks all hinder the expansion of digital financial services in rural areas.
 Ultimately, while digital payments can be more cost-effective in the long term, building an adequate physical infrastructure for reliable payments will require significant up-front investments.

-Moreover, while 54% of adults in high-income OECD countries reported using the inter-net—on a mobile phone or computer—to make online payments in 2015, only 10% of adults from developing economies reported doing so .
+Moreover, while 64% of adults in high-income OECD countries reported using the internet—on a mobile phone or computer—to make online payments in 2021, only 33% of adults from developing economies reported doing so .
 Poor network quality and coverage can lead to dropped connections and transaction failures that can erode confidence among users of such services, especially in rural areas.

-To open a bank or mobile money account or to make most digital financial transactions, customers generally need to submit relevant documents like government-issued identity cards or birth certificates.
-However, according to the World Bank, in 2014, more than two billion people worldwide did not have any formal identification.
+To open a bank or mobile money account, or to make most digital financial transactions, customers generally need to submit relevant documents like government-issued identity cards or birth certificates.
+However, according to the Global Findex-ID4D Dataset, an estimated one billion are without an official proof of identity.
+In 2021, 7% of adults did not have an ID, including 22% of adults in low-income economies.
 This can limit entrepreneurs’ access to formal registration, labor contracts, and financial services.
 It can also prevent employees from opening an account to receive electronic wage payments.
 Even though countries such as India, Pakistan, and Kenya are working toward creating a database using a national identity card system, many people still lack a government-issued identity document.

 There is mixed evidence on whether financial knowledge can be improved through classroom or online training.
-A meta-analysis of 188 papers that study the impact of financial education concludes that such schooling can influence some financial behaviors, including savings and record keeping.
-But the evidence is mixed on how much general financial literacy training changes actual behavior.
-However, consumer protection laws and dispute resolution mechanisms related to digital financial transactions can bolster consumer confidence and the proper use of such services.
+A meta-analysis of 76 randomized experiments studying the impact of financial education concludes that such schooling can influence some financial behaviors, including savings and record keeping.
+In addition, consumer protection laws and dispute resolution mechanisms related to digital financial transactions are critical to bolster consumer confidence and the proper use of such services.
 Effective consumer protections include: education about financial safety, such as the importance of keeping PIN numbers private; disclosure policies to ensure financial service providers have clear and easily accessible information; and legally authorized redress mechanisms to dispute any unauthorized transactions.

 Limitations and gaps

-Despite rising interest, there is still a gap in the data available to researchers and policymakers on digital payment flows, especially measurements of merchant payments.
-For example, the Global Findex database surveys consumers to measure the use (yes/no) of a debit or credit card to make payments.
-However, this is not sufficient to conduct robust research.
-It should be complemented with better data on merchants—for example, the number of merchants paid electronically, the volume of payments, and the relative share paid electronically (as compared to cash).
+Despite rising interest, there is still a gap in the data available to researchers and policymakers on the cost of making and receiving digital payments, especially cost measurements of merchant payments.
+Better data on merchants is also needed—for example, the number of merchants paid electronically, the volume of payments, and the relative share paid electronically (as compared to cash).
 The data could be disaggregated by profiling characteristics, such as the size, sector, and urban/rural location of the merchant.
 This is necessary to rigorously study the barriers to usage, such as price, availability, and poor service, and the economic risk and other barriers to the provision of digital payment services.

 Summary and policy advice